Banjo Query

 Western Sudan: it’s a long way to Jamaica…

 There is a curious ambiguity about his attribution, however.
 “It shows excellent delineations of three African string instruments, a harp and two pandores, all of which, I believe, belong to the Western Sudan.
 Even if they do not at all belong to this region they are still of sufficient interest to be given publicity, not only because of the precise measurements with which each instrument is accompanied but because they are probably the earliest examples of African musical instruments which have been delineated.”
-Unfortunately, Farmer is silent about the nature of manuscript Add.5324.
-If this was the Sloane ms, from which the book was published, it seems Farmer would have said: these “pandores” look very much like those found in the Western Sudan.
-On the other hand, if this ms is something else then it calls into question the authenticity of the Sloane attribution.
-It was not uncommon, in earlier times, for authors to liberally “borrow” from others in their works.
+Unfortunately, Farmer is silent about the nature of manuscript he called Add.5324.
+If this was the Sloane ms, from which the book was published, it seems Farmer would have said: these “pandores” look very much like those found in the Western Sudan, and perhaps that was his rather elliptical meaning of ‘even if they do not at all belong to this region…’ [It would be useful to ascertain the reference number of the original Sloane manuscript.
+Perhaps Farmer’s ‘Add.5324’ is a scribal error]

 The same problems arise even when clear information IS given.
 When my hypothetical Urban traveller asked the early Country banjer player what he called his instrument, he was told “banjer,” but “corrected” it.
 “These people say ‘yaller’ instead of yellow, ‘tater’ for potato, ‘mater’ for tomato, therefore when they say ‘banjer’ it must properly be banjo.”